Brem-LLC/evolution-podcast/_posts/06-4-17-steve-schanwald.md

 file_itunes: https://s3.us-east-2.amazonaws.com/evolution-podcast-files/evolution-2017/007-steve-schanwald.mp3

-excerpt: Steve Schanwald, former EVP of Business Operations of the Chicago Bulls.
-His story is a true testament of hard work a little bit of luck and a real passion for sports all while utilizing his gift of creating true genuine business and life friendships!
+excerpt: Steve Schanwald, former EVP of Business Operations of the Chicago Bulls.<br>His story is a true testament of hard work a little bit of luck and a real passion for sports all while utilizing his gift of creating true genuine business and life friendships!
 Learn how all of that lead to 7 professional championship rings and some great memories along the way.

-summary: Steve Schanwald, former EVP of Business Operations of the Chicago Bulls.
-His story is a true testament of hard work a little bit of luck and a real passion for sports all while utilizing his gift of creating true genuine business and life friendships!
+summary: Steve Schanwald, former EVP of Business Operations of the Chicago Bulls.<br>His story is a true testament of hard work a little bit of luck and a real passion for sports all while utilizing his gift of creating true genuine business and life friendships!
 Learn how all of that lead to 7 professional championship rings and some great memories along the way.
 explicit: "no" #other option is no
 block: "no" #means is shown in itunes
 ---